 Team mates Charlie Heaton and Henry Zaga are virtually anonymous, while Braga’s antagonist seems to explain plot points rather than wreak terror.
 With only the loosest connections to Wolverine and Co., this is a house full of characters waiting for something to come along, and when it does the stakes seem non-existent.

 The New Mutants feels less like a movie than an obligation – a film shrugged into cinemas perhaps.
-Out on on Friday, September 4th.
+On Sky Cinema and NOW on Friday, June 11th.